 Why might this be relevant?

-The project focuses on improving reproducibility in science, which is related to understanding and measuring the value of statistics and data used as evidence.
+Partially relevant as it focuses on reproducibility in science, not specifically on understanding and measuring the value of statistics and data.

 Similar ARIs from other organisations